 The #worldwithoutnature global activation brings together hundreds of brands for a common cause—to highlight the dramatic loss of biodiversity and the risks that it poses.

-For only the second time in 60 years, WWF’s iconic panda will fade away from its website homepage and social media.
-Last year, for the inaugural campaign on March 3, 2021, more than 250 sports teams, brands, organizations, and governments removed nature from their logos to speak up for nature.
+For the third time ever, WWF’s iconic panda will fade away from its website homepage and social media.
+For the inaugural campaign on March 3, 2021, more than 250 sports teams, brands, organizations, and governments removed nature from their logos to speak up for nature.

 We cannot afford to be complacent.